Lebanon could sink like Titanic, parliament speaker says | Headlines

 Lebanon could sink like Titanic, parliament speaker says

+"The whole country is in danger, the whole country is the Titanic," Berri said at the opening of a session of parliament.
+"It's time we all woke up because in the end, if the ship sinks, no one will remain."
+Lebanon is in the throes of a financial crisis that poses the biggest threat to its stability since the 1975-1990 civil war.
+Without a new government, it cannot implement the reforms required to unlock desperately needed foreign aid.

-Prime minister-designate Saad al-Hariri and President Michel Aoun have been at loggerheads over a new cabinet for months, dashing hopes of a reversal of Lebanon's deepening financial meltdown.
-The assembly was due to discuss a $200 million emergency fund to pay for fuel for Lebanon's electricity company.
+But prime minister-designate Saad al-Hariri and President Michel Aoun have been at loggerheads for months over the makeup of a new cabinet.
+Parliament did at least approve a loan of $200 million to pay for fuel for Lebanon's electricity company after a warning by the energy ministry that cash had run out for electricity generation beyond the end of the month.

-The energy ministry has said there are no funds to pay for imports beyond March.
-The Zahrani power plant, one of Lebanon's four main electricity producers, has shut down after its fuel ran out.
-(Reporting By Maha El Dahan; Editing by Kevin Liffey)
+The Zahrani power plant, one of Lebanon's four main electricity producers, has already had to shut down for lack of fuel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)